 PES coaches create championship teams that teach leadership, teamwork, sportsmanship and the joy of working toward a shared goal.
-The PES Gryphons proudly compete in the Charlotte Gaston Athletic Association with conference titles in basketball, golf, cross country and flag football.
+The PES Gryphons proudly compete in the Charlotte Gaston Athletic Association with conference titles in basketball, golf, volleyball, cross country and flag football.

 Energizing the Body

 PES Equestrian, a USHJA recognized riding program, offers a unique opportunity for students in grades 3-8 to learn good horsemanship, sportsmanship and rider skills.
 Classes meet weekly at the Palisades Equestrian Center and focus on the English Hunter Jumper riding style.
 PES is a United States Pony Club Riding Center, so we follow their curriculum with classroom and hands-on units on grooming and safety, plus equine anatomy, first aid and health care.